 - Molded handles

 The OTC exhaust hanger pliers are the sturdiest pair you can get.
-Unlike the Lisle that has many riveted pieces, this unit is a solid piece of metal and thus unlikely to break even with abuse.
+Unlike the Lisle 38350 pliers which have many riveted pieces, this unit is a solid piece of metal and thus unlikely to break even with abuse.
 The slip joint on the pivot allows you to adjust the jaw width to different sizes of hanger blocks.

 The major downside of the tool is that it has an awkward design that only allows you to keep the handles parallel to the hanger and not perpendicular downward.
 This makes it difficult to use the tool on cars where there is limited clearance around the exhaust hangers.
 Another disadvantage is that the stud is not dimpled to prevent the tip of the exhaust hanger from slipping.
 But the end is wide enough to get the job done if you set the tool right.